Alumni profile

 Hon Jacinta Allan MP was elected as the Member for Bendigo East in September 1999 at the age of 25, making her the youngest woman to ever be elected to the Victorian Parliament.

-Throughout her 20-year career in politics, Jacinta has held the portfolios for Education Services, Employment and Youth Affairs, Regional and Rural Development, Skills and Workforce Participation, and Industry and Trade.
+Throughout her 20-year career in politics, Jacinta has held the portfolios for Transport, Education Services, Employment and Youth Affairs, Regional and Rural Development, Skills and Workforce Participation, and Industry and Trade.
 She has also served as Shadow Minster in various areas.

 Since being elected in her hometown, Jacinta has ensured the bond between herself and La Trobe - where she holds a Bachelor of Arts (Hons) - has remained.